garsua/aiida-gollum/docs/plugins/gollum.rst

 also distinguishes between spin-unpolarized and -polarized calculations.
 In the former case it gives the values ou_ef, ou_M, ou_m, tu_ef, tu_M and
 tu_m, for the up open channels and transmission and od_ef, od_M, od_m,
-td_ef, td_M and td_m for the down open channels and transmission.
+td_ef, td_M and td_m for the down open channels and transmission, respectively.

 The 'warnings' list contains program warnings which do not stop the execution of Gollum.
-The 'errors' list contains the last line of the output file when the execution stops for errors or external reasons.
+The 'errors' list contains the last line of the output file when the execution stops for errors or for external reasons.

 * **output_array** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`

-Contains the transmission and open channels in an array form.
+Contains the open channels and the transmission in an array form (the energy in the x axis and the open channels or transmission in the y axis).

 Errors
 ------